CampusVH/pult/README.md

    You can run it on your own server for best-possible data protection and privacy.
 You can study how it works, adapt it to your needs, and publish your improvements for everyone to benefit.
-Also, there are no licensing fees.
+Also, there are no licencing fees.

  * **PULT husbands your CPU power and network bandwidth.**